huntdatacenter/docs/docs/coordination/agreements/overview.md

 We need to ensure that we have an active data space order with your research group or research center before we can process your lab order.

-When the data space order are in place, it's quite simple to order a lab: (1) Download the [lab order](/agreements/downloads/#lab-order) and the [user agreement](/agreements/downloads/#data-space-order) template, (2) fill in the fields (descriptions on the download page), (3) and send the lab order and user agreements [to us](/contact) for the data space activation.
+When the data space order are in place, it's quite simple to order a lab: (1) Download the [lab order](/agreements/downloads/#lab-order), (2) fill in the fields (descriptions on the download page), (3) and send us the lab order in the data space section of our [service desk](/service-desk/data-space-orders/#new-lab).

 [Contact us](/contact) for a chat before you start the process so we can learn about your science and together discuss how to best onboard your scientists and adjust and tune your storage and compute resources to best make your science fly.